CakeSlayers/CakeSlayers.github.io/_posts/2022-02-28-Defeating-Epsilon-Loader-V0.34-Vol-1.md

 img_path: /assets/eloader034-p1/
 ---

 Epsilon Loader V0.34 had been considered as "STRONG obfuscated" as well as "uncrackable" by the 2B2T community for a long time.
 It was also widely believed that the authentication and verification part of Epsilon is achieved in the DLL[^1].
-So let's look inside the DLL and the related JVM classes to determine what role the DLL plays and find out whether we can fuck it out.
+So let's look inside the DLL and the related JVM classes to determine what role the DLL plays and find out whether we can exploit it.

 ## Basic Information about the DLL